Halogenated ether: Polymers

+Polysulfones (polysulfone (PSU), polyethersulfone (PES/PESU), and polyphenylsulfone (PPSU)are a family of high-performance thermoplastics.
+These polymers are known for their toughness and stability at high temperatures.
+Technically used polysulfones contain an aryl-SO_{2}-aryl subunit.
+Due to the high cost of raw materials and processing, polysulfones are used in specialty applications and often are a superior replacement for polycarbonates.

 Flame Retardant

 Halogenated ethers play a significant role in enhancing the thermal stability and fire resistance of polymers.
 When applied to materials, they are effective in preventing items from catching fire because of the chemical's resistance to decomposition and effective flame suppression properties.

 Most halogenated ethers contain bromine or chlorine.
 Brominated compounds are particularly effective because they release bromine radicals when exposed to heat.
 These radicals interrupt the combustion process by reacting with free radicals in the flame, thereby suppressing fire propagation.
 Chlorinated ethers can also function similarly by releasing chlorine radicals.
 Both types of halogens contribute to the flame-retardant properties, but brominated ethers are often favoured for their higher efficiency and lower required concentrations compared to their chlorinated counterparts.